dtsomp/howto_dpkg/README.md

 - compresses files
 - creates the actual package

-Due to laziness, the changelog.Debian is populated by dumping the git log into it.
+The changelog.Debian is populated by dumping the git log into it.
+You will probably need something else here.

+I'm too lazy to hunt for the documentation files in the dir structure.
+I got'em on the top level and have the script copy them to the correct place instead.
+This is what scripts are for.

 ## Pre-requisite software